pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/Assignment-3.md

 ## Deliverable(s)

 Submit to the assignment repository on GitHub.
-Your README must include:
+Your `DB-Assignment-3.md` must include:

 - Your group's logical model
 - Describe each of the following common physical model components: